Quonit/Gold_Silver_Workfile/readme.txt

 Worm - Directly helped with coding the Pokédex

+Crash - For Rudimentary coding and googling knowledge (AKA helped code many aspects of the Pokéedex)

+Smogon - The wiki and its community were very helpful in many aspects, in particular providing 200+ pixel sprites (individual credits are found the same place the sprites are) https://www.smogon.com/

+Astro - Renamed and resized the 200+ pixel sprites for Gen 8 and 9

 Bulbapedia - I cannot stress enough how useful this website was.
 If I was working on this ghost, chances are this website was open.
 There is no way I could've accurately written about every single Pokémon without it. https://bulbapedia.bulbagarden.net/wiki

-Smogon - The wiki and its community were very helpful in many aspects, in particular providing 200+ pixel sprites (individual credits are found the same place the sprites are) https://www.smogon.com/

 WolfeyVGC - His videos about competative Pokémon were beyond helpful, especially his video on every single dual type. https://www.youtube.com/@WolfeyVGC